collab-corp/formatter/README.md

 ### Array Input

-The `DataFormatter` class makes it easy to work with array input using dot notation:
+You may also format array data using dot notation:

 ```php